vimkidgit/article/en/14_vim_tutor.md

 ><b>Tips:</b><br>
-    You can use vim command to control the tutor article, try it !!
+    You can use vim command to read the tutor article, try it !!

 ```c
 ===========================================================================